 The Origins of Racism

-Racism, one of the dominant features of the world, is often treated as a permanent phenomenon in human relations.
-Entwined with the belief that racial antipathy and ethnocentrism are primordial is the assumption that racism is a natural, characteristically European legacy.
+RACISM, one of the dominant features of the world, is often treated as a permanent phenomenon in human relations.
+Entwined with the belief that racial antipathy and ethnocentrism are primordial is the assumption that racism is a natural, inevitable, and characteristically European legacy.
 This perspective ignores the mass of evidence that demonstrates that racism has a definite origin in a particular historical period, linked to very specific circumstances and conditions.
-Discovering the origins of racism may not account for its persistence.
-Understanding its origins casts an essential light not only on the functioning of racism but on the nature of governance.
+Discovering the origins of racism may not fully account for its persistence.
+However, understanding its origins casts an essential light not only on the functioning of racism but on the nature of governance.

-In previous supplements we have commented on the general lack of global and universalised racial prejudice and notions of racial superiority and inferiority before the advent of the Atlantic slave trade: while notions of "otherness" and superiority existed they were not based on the racialized worldviews.
+The historical record testifies to a general absence of global and universalised racial prejudice and notions of racial superiority and inferiority before the advent of the Atlantic slave trade: while notions of "otherness" and superiority existed they were not based on the racialized worldviews.
 Before this horrendous traffic in human flesh, Europeans had positive attitudes and images of African and Africans.
 In the art of ancient Greece, Africans are often portrayed in positions of power and authority.
 The Greco-Roman societies did not generate or create a racist ideology to justify their extensive systems of slavery.

-Furthermore, the African contribution to the treasury of world history and culture was universally acknowledged.
-One has only to read the works of the acclaimed Greek Herodotus - considered in the West the father of historical study - to appreciate the esteem in which the Black world and its accomplishments were held.
+The African contribution to the treasury of world history and culture was universally acknowledged.
+One has only to read the works of the acclaimed Greek Herodotus - considered the father of historical study in the West - to appreciate the esteem in which the Black world and its accomplishments were held.

 While slavery is an ancient institution, for most of world history it was not a condition identified or linked to skin colour.
-What is often forgotten is the fact that the Irish were bought and sold in English markets in the Middle Ages.
-Eric Williams, in his celebrated and extremely influential work Capitalism and Slavery, documents that the Irish were the first people sold as slaves in the Caribbean, totalling over 100,000.
+What is often forgotten is that the Irish were bought and sold in English markets in the Middle Ages.
+The Irish were the first people sold as slaves in the Caribbean, totalling over 100,000.
 The Irish were white - as were the Acadian people of Maritime Canada.
 Racism is a weapon of exploiters to single out or target definite peoples for attack.
 It is not a matter of colour.

-The racialization of slavery, the development of the biological concept of race - the division of humanity into biologically distinct categories where phenotypical characteristics (especially skin colour) are identifiers - is a construct created to justify African bondage, the conquest of the Americas and - later - the colonial and imperialist projects.
+The racialization of slavery, the development of the pseudo-scientific concept of race - the division of humanity into "biologically" distinct categories where phenotypical characteristics (especially skin colour) are identiŽers - is a construct created to justify African bondage, the conquest of the Americas and - later - the colonial and imperialist projects.
 This became an integral component of the emergent Eurocentric world-view that considered people of colour, particularly those of African descent as inferior: peoples without history, destined for servitude.
-Before the trans-Atlantic commerce in African humanity in the service of burgeoning European capitalist economies racism as a global historical phenomenon, universalized and uniform - inherent at all levels of society - did not exist.
+Before the trans-Atlantic commerce in African humanity in the service of burgeoning European capitalist economies, racism as a global historical phenomenon - universalized and inhering at all levels of society - did not exist.

 Early Black-white relations in North America are usually conceived as defined by the racial divide and inevitable conflict.
 The historical record reveals quite a different relationship: one in which both blacks - those in servitude and those who had earned and won their freedom - and poor whites - the overwhelming majority of the white population - shared weal and woe, trial and tribulation.
 The idea of whiteness and white people, separate and apart from blackness and black people did not as yet exist.
 This was to come later as a direct product of the development of racist ideology, not just to justify slavery but to drive a wedge between black and white.

-Perhaps the most powerful feature of this early era is, as Bennett notes, "the equality of oppression" between white and black.
+A most powerful feature of this early era is, as Bennett notes, "the equality of oppression" between white and black.
 Indeed, in the first years of slavery indentured white servants were often treated as badly as enslaved Africans, with blacks and whites being held in the same contempt and assigned similar tasks.
 White women not only worked in the fields but were also flogged by the colonial authorities.
-Barbara Fields, in her Slavery, Race and Ideology in the United States, notes that indentured servants
+Barbara Fields notes that indentured servants

 could be bought and sold like livestock, kidnapped, stolen, put up as stakes in card games and awarded - even before their arrival in America - to victors in lawsuits.

-Some examples suffice to illuminate the prevailing state of affairs.
-In 1663, white servants and black slaves in Gloucester County, Virginia planned to stage a rebellion to win their freedom.
+Some examples illuminate the prevailing state of affairs.
+In 1663, white servants and black slaves in Gloucester Co., Virginia planned to stage a rebellion to win their freedom.
 Their plans were discovered and many were executed.
 In New York in 1741, poor whites and slaves were accused of conspiracy.
 After a trial 35 persons were executed.
-Bacon's Rebellion - lead by Nathaniel Bacon - was probably the most dramatic example.
-Occurring in 1676, this uprising of white frontiersmen, slaves and servants forced the English government to dispatch a thousand troops across the Atlantic in order to restore order.
-A group of 80 Africans and 20 English servants were among the last to surrender
+Bacon's Rebellion - led by Nathaniel Bacon - was probably the most dramatic example.
+This uprising of white frontiersmen, slaves and servants in 1676 forced the English government to dispatch a thousand troops across the Atlantic in order to restore order.
+A group of 80 Africans and 20 English servants were among the last to surrender.

 It should be emphasized that while African resistance and revolt, widespread and numerous, was the crucial factor in the struggle to abolish slavery, Black people did not stand alone: either before or after the conscious creation of the colour line.
 This aid - overwhelmingly from the lower socio-economic strata - persisted in the face of concerted efforts by the slaveholders to eliminate anti-slavery opponents and organizations.
 As Aptheker notes, joining this great struggle were white allies:

-While the ruling elites were terrified of black revolt; they were thrown into panic by the prospect of continued and widespread joint white-black rebellion.
+While the ruling elites were terrified of black revolt, they were thrown into panic by the prospect of continued and widespread joint white-black rebellion.
 This would threaten to overthrow the existing order.
-Edmund Morgan, in American Slavery, American Freedom: The Ordeal of Colonial Virginia, notes that in the wake of these uprisings, particularly Bacon's Rebellion, the plantation owners concluded that "if freemen (i.e., whites-Ed.), with disappointed hopes, should make common cause with slaves of desperate hope, the results might be worse than anything Bacon had done."
+Edmund Morgan notes that in the wake of these uprisings, particularly Bacon's Rebellion, the plantation owners concluded that "if freemen (i.e., whites - Ed.), with disappointed hopes, should make common cause with slaves of desperate hope, the results might be worse than anything Bacon had done."

 Virginia's ruling class, having proclaimed that all white men were superior to black, went on to offer their social (but white) inferiors a number of benefits previously denied them.
 In 1705 a law was passed requiring masters to provide white servants whose indenture time was up with ten bushels of corn, thirty shillings, and a gun, while women were to get fifteen bushels of corn and forty shillings.
 Also, the newly freed servants were to get fifty acres of land.

-In short, the racialization of slavery, the construction of racist and white supremacist ideology in North American was a direct and carefully thought-out class response to the problem of labour solidarity.
+In short, the racialization of slavery, the construction of racist and white supremacist ideology in North American was a direct and carefully thought-out ruling class response to the unity of working people and labour solidarity.
 By instituting a system of racial privileges for white workers it was possible to generate, define and establish the idea of the white race, which then operated as an instrument of social control.

 The legacy of this slide from, in Bennett's phrase, "racial wonderland" to a North America where racism is endemic - ideologically and institutionally - is not an accidental outcome.
 As a smokescreen, it hid - and continues to hide - the real dynamics and control of productive forces and finance; used not just to justify the bondage and exploitation of Africans - and other non-white peoples - but also to deflect the struggles of white workers into the cul-de-sac of national chauvinism.
 Moreover, racism has developed beyond a method to divide and splinter workers to encompass a pervasive set of social relations deeply rooted in the functioning and material reproduction of capitalism.
 By polarising society it splits the body politic.

 The inheritance of today is to overcome this.
-When we grasp what it was that lead to the creation of these social relations, ideology and negative images and stereotypes, when we understand why they were created, how they were created and who they were created by, then, and only then, are we better able to inform our struggles to overcome them and achieve the rights for all in the present conditions.
+When we grasp what led to the creation of these social relations, ideology and negative images, when we understand why they were created, how they were created and who they were created by, then, and only then, we are better able to inform our struggles to overcome them and achieve the rights for all in the present conditions.